evotools/nf-LO/README.md

 ```
 ./nextflow run evotools/nf-LO --igenome_target sacCer3 --igenome_source EF2 --distance far --aligner minimap2 -profile conda -latest --outdir ./my_liftover_minimap2
 ```
-This command will use singularity to obtain the required dependencies and output a chain file compatible with the liftOver utility to the my_liftover_minmap2 folder.
+This command will use anaconda to obtain the required dependencies and output a chain file compatible with the liftOver utility to the my_liftover_minmap2 folder.
 See below for more information on how to alternatively use docker, or to manually install the required tools.

 ## Profiles
 *nf-LO* comes with a series of pre-defined profiles:
- - standard: this profile runs all dependencies in docker and other basic presets to facilitate the use
+ - standard: this profile runs all dependencies in anaconda and other basic presets to facilitate the use
  - local: runs using local exe instead of containerized/conda dependencies (see manual installation for further details)
  - conda: runs the dependencies within conda
  - uge: runs using UGE scheduling system